MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/es6-features-in-cloudscript.md

 // Object.assign(handlers, SomeOtherHandlers);
 ```

-This not only allows you to quickly enable and disable **Handler Groups**, but it also gives you a point to process your **Handlers** and wrap them with useful code, such as exception handling.
+This not only allows you to quickly enable and disable handler groups, but it also gives you a point to process your handlers and wrap them with useful code, such as exception handling.

 The following code extends the previous snippet with automatic exception logging.
 As an example, we log the problem, which is not always useful, but you can extend the behavior to your taste.